 - The main reason you shouldn’t carry a weapon without a holster is safety.

 - Concealed carrying without a holster is dangerous both to yourself and potentially to others around you too.

 - By carrying without a holster you don’t have the security and trigger guard that a holster provides.

 - You will also not have the protection against accidental discharges that a holster gives.

-Summary – What is the best Glock 19 holster on the market in 2020?
+What is the best Glock 19 holster on the market?

 It’s hard to pick one of these models as the best Glock 19 holster as we all have different carry needs and preferences.
 If you’re planning to carry your Glock OWB, I’d recommend the Fobus CH-series paddle holster.
 This is also a top choice for those on a budget, thanks to its affordable price and excellent value for money.
 However, what I like most about this holster is the naturally positioned index finger release, giving retention without needing to alter your draw stroke.